Engelbert107/RAG-Based-QA/README.md

 # RAG-Based Question Answering from PDF

-This project enables users to ask natural-language questions about PDF documents and receive clear, relevant answers.
-It implements a Retrieval-Augmented Generation (RAG) pipeline where text is extracted and preprocessed from PDFs, embedded into a ChromaDB vector store, and at query time, the most relevant chunks are retrieved and combined with a lightweight LLM (TinyLlama) to produce accurate, context-aware responses.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline for querying PDF documents in natural language.
+PDF text is extracted, cleaned, and embedded into a ChromaDB vector store.
+At query time, semantically relevant chunks are retrieved and passed to a lightweight LLM (TinyLlama), which generates accurate, context-aware answers grounded in the source documents.

 ## 🔄 How It Works